Heathenry in the United States: History

 Ásatrú grew steadily in the United States during the 1960s.
-In 1969, the Danish Odinist Else Christensen established the Odinist Fellowship from her home in Florida, U.S.A.
+In 1969, the Danish Odinist Else Christensen established the Odinist Fellowship from her home in Florida.
 Heavily influenced by Alexander Rud Mills' writings, she began publication of a magazine, The Odinist, although this focused to a greater extent on right-wing and racialist ideas than theological ones.
 Stephen McNallen first founded the Viking Brotherhood in the early 1970s, before creating the Ásatrú Free Assembly (AFA) in 1976, which broke up in 1986 amid widespread political disagreements after McNallen's repudiation of neo-Nazis within the group.
 In the 1990s, McNallen founded the Ásatrú Folk Assembly (AFA), an ethnically oriented Heathen group headquartered in California.

 Meanwhile, Valgard Murray and his kindred in Arizona founded the Ásatrú Alliance (AA) in the late 1980s, which shared the AFA's perspectives on race and which published the Vor Tru newsletter.
 In 1987, Edred Thorsson and James Chisholm founded The Troth, which was incorporated in Texas.
 Taking an inclusive, non-racialist view, it soon grew into an international organisation.